Ancientshi/OCG_public/span_example/Can you recommend any films similar to "Shutter Island"? - Reddit[1].md

 <!-- image -->

 # Spanned Content
-### Specify Types of Tag
-Based on the provided Abstract Data Type (ADT) for the class `ThrillerMovie`, the following XML tags will be used to wrap relevant segments of the article:

-1. `<Name>`: For the title of the movie.
-2. `<PlotComplexity>`: For the complexity of the plot.
-3. `<PsychologicalDepth>`: For the exploration of psychological themes and character motivations.
-4. `<CharacterDevelopment>`: For the assessment of character development.
-5. `<TwistsAndTurns>`: For unexpected plot developments.
-6. `<Themes>`: For the central ideas and messages of the film.
-7. `<AdditionalInformation>`: For any supplementary details about the movie.

-### Reformatted Article
 In the mood for a particular movie?
 Saw something interesting and want more?
 Have a favourite movie you want to recommend?
 Make those Movie Suggestions.

 # Can you recommend any films similar to <Name>"Shutter Island"</Name>?

 REQUESTING

 I thought <Name>Shutter Island</Name> was an amazing film.
-I'm a big fan of these types of <PsychologicalDepth>psychological thrillers</PsychologicalDepth>.
+I'm a big fan of these types of <PsychologicalThemes>psychological thrillers</PsychologicalThemes>.
 I can't seem to find anything as good.

 Create your account and connect with a world of communities.